by Tim Gilmore, 6/19/2012

 The Haydon Burns Library, Downtown; Or,

 the Hardwick-Klutho Chess Match across the Center of the City and the 20th Century (She Cried and Cried and Cried)

-They said that Taylor Hardwick’s library design was very human.
+Taylor Hardwick’s library design was human.
 It was loving.
 It was good and pure and bright and bold.
-It was the architectural answer to the cold, sterile, and impersonal box shapes of the buildings of Ludwig Mies van der Rohe and all his imitators.
+It was the architectural answer to the cold, sterile and impersonal box shapes of the buildings of Ludwig Mies van der Rohe and his imitators.
 New York could keep the Seagram Building.
-The whole exterior shape of Hardwick’s rectangular building seemed to dance with the strange buoyancy of the vertical fins that undulate up all sides.
-Though the fins were concrete, they rose up the building in waves that slung upward toward the taller buildings around it.
+The whole exterior of Hardwick’s rectangular building seemed to dance with the strange buoyancy of the vertical fins that undulate up all sides.
+Though the fins were concrete, they rose up the building in waves that slung upward toward taller buildings around it.

-“I watched them tear it down to build that ultra-modernistic library building.
+The old man tells me, “I watched them tear it down to build that ultra-modernistic library building.
 That building they tore down was a masterpiece.
 I stood across the street and watched them tear it down.
 They tore down City Hall to build that library monstrosity.
 City Hall with a big, beautiful copper dome and a clock on top.
-The inside of the dome was covered in these canvas murals that were complicated and allegorical, as I recall.
+The inside of the dome was covered in these canvas murals that were complicated and allegorical.
 And here’s what I saw.
 All these decades later, I still can’t believe what I saw.”

 “What did you see?”
 I asked him.

-The architects Henry John Klutho and Taylor Hardwick had played chess across the squares and blocks of the chessboard of downtown Jacksonville.
+The architects Henry John Klutho and Taylor Hardwick played chess across the squares and blocks of the gameboard of Downtown Jacksonville.
 Both of them had lost.
 Both of them had won.